LappleApple/awesome-leading-and-managing/README.md

 - [Transitioning to Management](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/Transitioning%20to%20Management.md)
 - [The VP Engineering Role](VP-Engineering-Role.md)

-## Contribute Your Favorites
-Please share/promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by adding them to this list.
-It's easy: Review our [contributor guidelines](CONTRIBUTING.md) and make a pull request (one per item/entry).

 ## FAQ
 - [Who is this for?](#who-is-this-for)
 - [Why should you read this or trust the authors for advice?](#why-should-you-read-this-or-trust-the-authors-for-advice)